Grilling is often seen as an outdoor pastime.

 Folding contact grill

-Folding contact grills have a hinged, double grill plate design with a lid that closes onto your food.
+Folding contact grills like the Hamilton Beach have a hinged, double grill plate design with a lid that closes onto your food.

 One benefit of this design is that both sides of your food are cooked at once, thus speeding up cooking times.
-The use of a lid also helps to reduce any mess caused by sizzling fat.
+Using a lid also helps reduce any mess caused by sizzling fat.

 However, folding contact grills usually have a much smaller surface area than open grills – so it can be difficult to cook for many people at once.
 Furthermore, although many models have floating hinges, it can sometimes be awkward to cook thicker foods evenly.